AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor.md

 >[!TIP]
 >
-> See the *Map Editor* section in the Best practices guide for best practices around working with the Map Editor.
+> View the *Map Editor* section in the Best practices guide for best practices around working with the Map Editor.

 -   **[Create a map](map-editor-create-map.md)**